rlworkgroup/garage/docs/user/docker.md

 ## `garage-nvidia` image

-The garage NVIDIA images come with CUDA 10.2 and cuDNN (required for tensorflow).
+The garage NVIDIA images come with CUDA 10.2 and cuDNN 7.6 (required for TensorFlow).

 ### Prerequisites for `garage-nvidia` image